 McKeesport: In November, Albert Hull conducted gospel meetings using his chart on the eight dispensations.
 These meetings were extremely well-attended with visitors in every night.
 In December, David Oliver gave appreciated ministry.
 In January, Jim Smith gave three nights of appreciated teaching.
 Please pray for gospel meetings to begin March 7 with Eugene Higgins.

-Ciudad del Carmen: David R. Alves and David Jr. are in the second week of gospel meetings in the new hall.
+Ciudad del Carmen: Gospel meetings are into their second week in the new hall.
 A lot of canvassing has been done in the area and some new contacts have been made.

 Ciudad Obregón: Duncan Beckett, John Dennison, and Shad Kember continue in special meetings here with excellent attendance, and rejoice in that two souls have professed faith in Christ.
 Daniel Mendoza (Ixtapa) spent two weeks here giving appreciated help in this work.

 El Barril: Following up on a fruitful gospel series in Postville, IA, Jason Wahls and Shad Sluiter plan to visit here, as many of the contacts in Postville are from this Mexican town.